Close

 Filing Form 10E is not as tough as it may seem.
 With the emergence of online services, it has become extremely convenient to fill out these forms.
 Here are the steps to file Form 10E:

-• To file Form 10E online, you will need to log in to the e-Filing portal using your user ID and password.
+• You will first need to log in to the e-filing portal using your user ID and password.
 Once you are logged in, you will see a dashboard.
-On the dashboard, click on “e-File” and then “Income tax forms”.
+On the dashboard, click on “e-File” and then “Income Tax Forms”.
 From there, select “File Income Tax Forms”.

 • Click on “Let us Get Started” on the instructions page.
 This will take you to the form.
 You will need to fill out the required sections of the form.
 Once you have filled out all of the sections, click on “Preview”.